Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 ## Why JDK 1.7 is preferred for CDH 5.10.1

-  Because by default CDH 5.10.1 supports compile and run with JDK 1.7.
+  Because by default CDH 5.10.1 supports compiling and running with JDK 1.7.
 If you want to use JDK1.8, please refer to Cloudera web site for how to support JDK1.8 in CDH 5.10.1.
   For SSM, JDK 1.7 and 1.8 are both supported.